 Opportunity Cost Practical Example (IBM Acquiring Red Hat)

 In Oct 2018, IBM announced that it is going to acquire Red Hat for a total deal value of $34 Bn.
 Red Hat is an open-source software company that is mainly in the cloud market.
-IBM is trying to strengthen its cloud business for long and this acquisition could prove a crucial point in its strategy.
+IBM is trying to strengthen its cloud business for a long, and this acquisition could prove a crucial point in its strategy.
 Red Hat shareholders will receive $190 per Red Hat shares with this deal.
-Now below is IBM’s balance sheet as per 2018 annual report:
+Now below is IBM’s balance sheet as per the 2018 annual report:

 As we can see that in their books, they are having Cash and EquivalentsCash And EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
 Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
 They are normally found as a line item on the top of the balance sheet asset. of around $11.4 Bn.
 They are also issuing debt for paying for this deal.
 Instead, they could use this money for paying a dividend to its shareholders or opening a new R&D center.
 So, the opportunity cost for IBM shareholders will be this dividend or profit from some new R&D center if IBM had not done this deal.

 This has been a guide to Opportunity Cost Examples.
 Here we discuss its definition and the top 7 examples along with detailed explanations.
 You can learn more about financing from the following articles –